ashkl/HWA-CarModTracker/README.md

 All supporting documentation can be found in the "Documentation" folder.
 This folder includes the following:

 1. Risk assessment.pdf
-2. ERD Initial
+2. ERD Initial.png
-3. UML Diagram
+3. UML Diagram.png

 ## Authors